top of page

 Barry J A Laird

-Consultant, Edinburgh Cancer Centre, St Columba's Hospice
+Consultant Edinburgh Cancer Centre and St Columba's Hospice Care

 barry.laird@ed.ac.uk